-Org charts can be used by practically anyone within a company to understand the reporting structure.
-Frequently, employees in other areas of the company may start by checking the org chart to determine who to speak to about an issue.
+Almost anyone within a company can use org charts to understand the reporting structure.
+Often, employees in other areas of the company will check the org chart to determine who to speak to about an issue.
 Let's learn how to build our own.

 Learning how to draw organization charts in PowerPoint hinges on learning SmartArt.
 SmartArt is a feature that you can use for a variety of graphics, including building an org chart in PowerPoint.
-Let's take a look at how to do just that.
+Let's look at how to do that.

 On the SmartArt window, you've got a variety of chart types that work well as org charts.
-Go ahead and select the Hierarchy category to browse the choices that work best as organizational charts.
+Select the Hierarchy category to browse the choices that work best as organizational charts.
 For this example, let's try out the basic organization chart.

-Simply type in these boxes to fill out the PowerPoint organizational chart.
+Simply type in these boxes to fill out the PowerPoint organizational chart template.
 Each bullet point in the list will show as a box on the chart.
-A second level bullet point will show underneath the higher level bulleted item.
+A second level bullet point will show underneath the higher-level bulleted item.

 For most org charts, it's ideal to list not only the employee's name but also their role in the organization or job title.
-You can add a line break with Ctrl + Enter to create a second line with the job title beneath the name.
+Add a line break with Ctrl + Enter to create a second line with the job title beneath the name.
 It makes your organization structure PowerPoint easier to read.

 How to Create an Organizational Chart Using PowerPoint Org Chart Templates

 How can you get ahead on building presentations of your own?
-The answer is to start off by using templates from other graphic designers to skip the work of designing new slides from scratch.
+Start by using PowerPoint org chart templates from other graphic designers to skip the work of designing new slides from scratch.

 One service that I subscribe to is Envato Elements.
-If you haven't already heard about Elements, it's one of the most cost-effective solutions to build out practically any type of creative project.
-There are over 600,000 assets included, and PowerPoint presentations are just one category of them.
+If you haven't already heard about Elements, it's one of the most cost-effective solutions to build creative projects.
+There are over 1,000,000 assets included, and PowerPoint org chart templates are one category of them.

 In Elements' lineup, there's truly a PowerPoint template for everything.
 You can create org charts in PowerPoint with the help of these templates.
 Use these templates instead of starting from a blank slate to save the time involved with designing slides.

 The advantage of Elements is that it's a flat-rate service.
-One subscription nets you all of the assets for that single flat-rate fee.
-And for me, one of the single largest values is the ability to build PowerPoint presentations using starter design slides that are built into premium templates.
+One subscription nets you all the assets for that single flat-rate fee.
+For me, one of the single largest values is the ability to build PowerPoint presentations using starter design slides that are built into premium templates.

 If your budget only allows for a one-time download, we've got you covered for that too.
-GraphicRiver has thousands of PowerPoint templates for you to choose from, including many great org chart PowerPoint templates.
+GraphicRiver has thousands of PowerPoint templates for you to buy individually, including many great org chart PowerPoint templates.

 In this tutorial, we're going to use the Organizational & Data Chart presentation template that's included as part of an Elements subscription.
-This template has some excellent choices for PowerPoint organizational charts that we'll customize below.
+This template has some excellent choices for PowerPoint organizational charts that we'll customize.
 Let's walk through those steps.

 1. Select the Slide to Use

 In the Organizational & Data Chart template, you'll find a wide variety of styles for readymade PowerPoint organizational charts.
-Every organization is structured differently, so it works best if you choose a slide that's most similar to the structure of your own company.
+Every organization is structured differently.
+So, it works best if you choose a slide that's most like the structure of your own company.

-Not all companies are organized exactly the same, so check out all of the slide designs to see the potential org chart designs that you can create in PowerPoint.
+Not all companies are organized exactly the same.
+Check out all the slide designs to see the potential org chart designs that you can create in PowerPoint.